10 Quick Healthy Breakfast Ideas

 4. Chilli kale toast with hummus

 If you’re after another toast variety for your quick healthy breakfast, this chilli kale toast with hummus contains a good combination of the post-workout macronutrients your body needs.
 Kale is a superfood that contains iron and antioxidants, while the chickpeas found in hummus make it known as a good vegan protein source.

 While this recipe can take a little longer to prepare, you can prepare the kale mix the night before.
 Then just grab it out of the fridge for a quick 8-minute oven roasting while you get dressed and ready for your day.

 Just keep in mind that hummus varieties do vary, so be careful when choosing a hummus to use.
-Try making your own ahead of time and then storing it in the fridge, such as this 3 way hummus.
+Try making your own ahead of time and then storing it in the fridge.
 That way, you know exactly what ingredients are included.